agormp/sumt/README.md

 ## Usage examples

-### Two smallish files from MCMC analysis, with tree probabilities
+### Example 1: Two smallish files from MCMC analysis, with tree probabilities

 The command below causes sumt to do the following: